BIDMCDigitalPsychiatry/LAMP-platform/docs/faq.md

 ### How do I delete a survey?

 Select one or more survey instruments you would like to delete and press the trash can icon at the top right of the list.
-See [Create Surveys](Activities_Tips,_Surveys,_and_Cognitive_Tests/Create_Surveys.md) for more information.

 ### How do I customize an activity?